 While this general topic has been covered in various webinars in the past, here we isolate several key aspects of the problem.
 The unique porous coated surfaces of new additively manufactured (AM) medical implants have proven to be quite complex and are creating challenges with respect to effective cleaning.

-This webinar, presented by Julius Bonini, Aerospace Business Manager, covers all of the common post-processing treatments applied to additively manufactured (AM) metal components.
+This webinar, presented by Julius Bonini, Principal Consultant, Metallurgy, covers all of the common post-processing treatments applied to additively manufactured (AM) metal components.
 Topics related to the removal from build plates and stress relieving of as-fabricated parts to more complex processes such as machining, cleaning and surface finishing, are covered.

 In this webinar, Dr Adam Healey, materials scientist, describes several different milling techniques, the advantages and disadvantages associated with them and discusses a number of case studies where altering of the milling process has been instrumental.